d6lts/backup_migrate/README.txt

   // Backup & Migrate: Use 1GB when generating backups.
   $conf['backup_migrate_memory_limit'] = '1G';

-* If backups fail due to a timeout error, especially an error saying "MySQL server has gone away", use the "backup_migrate_backup_max_time" variable to adjust the timeout.
+* If backups fail due to a PHP timeout error, especially an error saying "MySQL server has gone away", use the "backup_migrate_backup_max_time" variable to adjust the timeout.
 Before doing this, check to see what PHP's "max_execution_time" is set to, then set the "backup_migrate_backup_max_time"